voucherly/voucherly-docs/docs/guides/integrations/ecommerce-plugins/woocommerce.md

 :::

 :::info support
-- Email support@multisafepay.com.
+- Email support@voucherly.it.
 - Create a technical issue on [GitHub](https://github.com/voucherly/voucherly-woocommerce/issues/new).
 - Submit a support request at [voucherly.it/contattaci](https://voucherly.it/contattaci).
-- Refer to [Voucherly](https://voucherly.it/soluzioni/plugin/woocommerce) for additional info.
+- Refer to [Voucherly WooCommere](https://voucherly.it/soluzioni/plugin/woocommerce) for additional info.
 :::